 The shareholders of the Company will be asked to vote for the re-appointment of Deloitte LLP, Chartered Accountants, as auditors of the Company for the ensuing year, and authorize the directors to fix their remuneration.
+Deloitte LLP, Chartered Accountants, was first appointed as auditor of the Company on December 31, 2016.
 Unless such authority is withheld, the Management Designees, if named as proxyholders, intend to vote the Common shares represented by any such proxy in favour of a resolution re-appointing Deloitte LLP, Chartered Accountants, as auditors for the Company for the ensuing year, to hold office until the close of the next annual general meeting of shareholders or until the firm of Deloitte LLP, Chartered Accountants is removed from office or resigns.